marianabeldi/portfolio/src/portfolio/2022-06-11-mastering-SVGs-stroke-miterlimit-Attribute.md

 ---
 title: "Mastering SVG's stroke-miterlimit Attribute"
-description: So, SVG has this `stroke-miterlimit` presentation attribute.
-You’ve probably seen it when exporting an SVG from a graphic editor program, or perhaps you find out you could remove it without noticing any change to the visual appearance.
+description: "So, SVG has this `stroke-miterlimit` presentation attribute.
+You’ve probably seen it when exporting an SVG from a graphic editor program, or perhaps you find out you could remove it without noticing any change to the visual appearance."
 subtitle: An overlooked SVG attribute
 date: 2022-06-11
 canonicalUrl: https://css-tricks.com/mastering-svgs-stroke-miterlimit-attribute/